-Since 2000 the OHMVR Division has tried two times to gain environmental (CEQA) approval to expand Carnegie SVRA into the Tesla Park land.
+In 2000 and 2004 the OHMVR Division tried to gain CEQA environmental approval to expand Carnegie SVRA into the Tesla park land.
 Through the CEQA process numerous environmental problems with the OHMVR expansion plan have been identified in written comments and in meetings.
-CEQA approval has not been able to be obtained primarily due to the largely unmitigated damage caused by current Carnegie SVRA operations, the fragile and irreplaceable resources that exist in new Tesla Park land and the inability to establish a viable mitigation plan.
-But the OHMVR Division’s continued efforts to expand Carnegie SVRA have blocked attempts to pursue other more appropriate non-OHV uses, such as low-impact recreation and preservation, for the Tesla Park land.
+CEQA approval was NOT obtained due in part to the largely unmitigated damage caused by current Carnegie SVRA operations, the fragile and irreplaceable resources that exist in new Tesla park land, and the inability to establish viable mitigation for the damaging impacts of OHV use.
+But the OHMVR Division’s continued efforts to expand Carnegie SVRA have blocked attempts to pursue other more appropriate non-OHV uses for the Tesla park land.

-The OHMVR Division is now working its third attempt with a General Plan update and EIR for Carnegie SVRA that will include expansion into the Tesla Park land.
+Now, the OHMVR Division is working its third attempt with a General Plan update and EIR for Carnegie SVRA that will include expansion into the Tesla Park land.
 Notice of Preparation and Initial Study was issued in May 2012.
 The comment period for the Draft EIR and Preliminary General Plan closed on June 29, 2015.
-At this time, Carnegie SVRA plans to issue the Final EIR and General Plan in the Fall 2015, and hold a public hearing.
+At this time, Carnegie SVRA plans to issue the Final EIR and General Plan in the Fall 2015, and hold a public hearing before the OHMVR Commission to certify the plan to establish a nearly 5,000 acre OHV park.
 The project can be tracked at the State Parks web site http://carnegiegeneralplan.com.

 Return to main Tesla Park page.